Tropical Spastic Paraparesis/HTLV-1–Associated Myelopathy (TSP/HAM)

-The HTLV-1 retrovirus is transmitted via sexual contact, IV drug use, or exposure to infected blood or from mother to child via breastfeeding.
-It is most common among prostitutes, IV drug users, hemodialysis patients, and people from endemic areas such as equatorial regions, southern Japan, and parts of South America.
+It can be transmitted from mother to child through breastfeeding.
+It is most common among prostitutes, injected drug users, people undergoing hemodialysis, and people from certain areas such as those near the equator, southern Japan, and parts of South America.

 A similar disorder can result from infection with a similar virus, human T-lymphotropic virus 2 (HTLV-2).

 The virus resides in white blood cells.
 Because the cerebrospinal fluid contains white blood cells, the spinal cord can be damaged.
 Inflammation develops in the spinal cord and damages the pathways that carry signals about pain, temperature, and position up the spinal cord to the brain and those that carry signals from the brain down the spinal cord to muscles.
 Damage to the spinal cord results more from the body’s reaction to the virus than from the virus itself.

 The muscles in both legs gradually become weak.
 People may not be able to feel vibrations in their feet and may lose the sense of where their feet and toes are (position sense).
 Their limbs feel stiff, movements become clumsy, and walking may become difficult.
 Muscle spasms in the legs are common, as is loss of bladder control (urinary incontinence).

 Tropical spastic paraparesis/HTLV-1–associated myelopathy usually progresses over several years.

 The diagnosis of tropical spastic paraparesis/HTLV-1–associated myelopathy is usually based on symptoms and the person’s risk of being exposed to the virus.
 Thus, a doctor may ask people about their sexual contacts and use of illegal injected drugs.